SAP-samples/btp-resource-consumption-monitor/README.md

 The current content package requires at least **SAC version 2024.08**
 <!-- ***Temporary note: The current content package requires SAC version 2024.13 or later.
 We are looking at options to lower this dependency to 2024.08*** -->

+**For Kyma deployments:** The credentials used for the SAC connectivity below are configured for rotation every 365 days, with a 10 day overlap.
+Take note that every year the SAC connection will need to be updated with the new credentials.
+To change this rotation configuration, have a look [here](./cf/chart/values.yaml#L96).

 #### Step 1.
 Define connection
 In order for the SAC dashboards to connect to your data, it needs a connection to your HDI container.
 The name of this connection has to be `BTPRCHDI`.